Leveling seat

-Leveling seats (tillægsmandat, utjämningsmandat, utjevningsmandater, jöfnunarsæti, Ausgleichsmandat), commonly known also as adjustment seats, are an election mechanism employed for many years by all Nordic countries (except Finland) in elections for their national legislatures.
-In 2013, Germany also introduced national leveling seats for their national parliament, the Bundestag.
-The electoral reform in Germany 2023 removed the leveling seats, and replaced with Zweitstimmendeckung.
+Leveling seats (tillægsmandat, utjämningsmandat, utjevningsmandater, jöfnunarsæti, Ausgleichsmandat), commonly known also as adjustment seats, are an election mechanism employed for many years by all Nordic countries (except Finland) in elections for its national legislatures.
+Germany also used national leveling seats for its legislature's lower chamber, the Bundestag, from 2013 to 2023.
 Leveling seats are seats of additional members elected to supplement the members directly elected by each constituency.
-The purpose of these additional seats is to ensure that each party's share of the total seats is roughly proportional to the party's overall shares of votes at the national level.
+The purpose of the additional seats is to ensure that each party's share of the total seats is roughly proportional to the party's overall shares of votes at the national level.

+Usage by country

 Denmark

-In 1915, Denmark became one of the first countries in the world to introduce leveling seats in their parliamentary elections.
-Since then, all parliamentary elections in Denmark have allocated these adjustment seats as a substantial fraction of the seats in the parliament.
+In 1915, Denmark became one of the first countries in the world to introduce leveling seats in its parliamentary elections.
+Since then, all parliamentary elections in Denmark have allocated the adjustment seats as a substantial fraction of the seats in the parliament.
 The parliamentary seats currently comprise 135 county seats and 40 leveling seats, with a further 4 "North Atlantic seats" elected separately by proportional representation in the Faroe Islands and Greenland (which are not treated as an integral part of the Danish election system).
-The leveling seats are supplementary to the normal seats which are allocated by proportional votes within each county.
-All parties which achieve at least 2% of the national votes are granted as many leveling seats as required to achieve proportional representation at the national level.
+The leveling seats are supplementary to the normal seats, which are allocated by proportional votes within each county.
+All parties that achieve at least 2% of the national votes are granted as many leveling seats as required to achieve proportional representation at the national level.